akshar-raaj/document-processing/README.md

 `/ocr` performs OCR using Tesseract.
 Another API endpoint `/textract-ocr` performs OCR using **AWS Textract**.
 AWS Textract provides better accuracy on low quality images, skewed images and images of handwritten text.

-An interactive API documentation is available at `/docs`.
+An interactive API documentation is available at `/docs`, see http://ocr-api.petprojects.in/docs.
 This API documentation is generated from an OpenAPI schema.

 ## How